yunuseminyazici/reverberation_NSP/README.md

 ### 1.1.1.
 General Specification

-1. Write a program that is reading a signal from the microphone or line-in input, optionally adds a reverberation (repeated echo) effect, and outputs the signal on the line-out output.
+1. Write a program that reads a signal from the microphone or line-in input, optionally adds a reverberation (repeated echo) effect, and outputs the signal on the line-out output.

 2. Boundary conditions for reverberation:
     a.
 The reverb effect occurs due to a IIR-filter with the difference equation.: $$y[k]=x[k] + αy[k-N]$$.
 The parameter α is the gain, while N is the delay.